huggingface/transformers/docs/source/en/model_doc/idefics3.md

 - It uses an updated processing logic for the images.
 - It removes the perceiver.

 Input images are either upsampled such that the longest side is 4*364 (if `do_resize` is set `True`) or processed in their original resolution.
-In any case, the image processors decomposes images in patches of 364x364 pixels.
+In both cases, the image processor then decomposes images into patches of 364x364 pixels.

 The abstract from the paper is the following: